Yiorgos Caralambo

-Yiorgos (or George) Caralambo also called Greek George and George Allen (? – September 2, 1913) was a camel driver hired by U.S. Army in 1856 for the Camel Corps experiment in the Southwest.
+Yiorgos Caralambo also called Greek George and George Allen (died September 2, 1913) was an alleged murderer and camel driver hired by U.S. Army in 1856 for the Camel Corps experiment in the Southwest.
 The camels were to be tested for use in transportation across the "Great American Desert."

 Biography

-Caralambo, who was of Greek ancestry, was living in Smyrna when he was selected for the Camel Corps.
+Caralambo, who was of Greek ancestry, was living in Smyrna, Greece, when he was selected for the Camel Corps.
 The American government hired eight camel drivers from Asia Minor to tend the animals.

 Caralambo and the other camel drivers arrived at the Port of Indianola in Lavaca County, Texas with their animals on the USS Supply.
 In Steven Dean Pastis's article "Go West Greek George," the eight men are identified: Caralambo, Hadji Ali (later known as Philip Tedro), Mimico Teodora (Mico), Hadjiatis Yannaco (Long Tom), Anastasio Coralli (Short Tom), Michelo Georgios, Yanni Iliato and Giorgios Costi.

 The United States had purchased a total of 33 camels: 3 in Tunis, 9 in Egypt and 21 in Smyrna.
 The Camel Corps hauled supplies to build the Butterfield Overland Stage Route from St. Louis, Missouri to Los Angeles.
 The route was completed by September 1858.

 Through his service in the Camel Corps, Greek George met Major Henry Hancock, a Harvard trained lawyer and wealthy Los Angeles landowner.
 Hancock was so impressed by Caralambo's dedication that he wanted to employ him privately to drive camels carrying mail along the Butterfield Route.
 Hancock allowed Greek George to build a farmhouse with stables to house the dromedaries in the northwest part of Rancho La Brea, in present-day West Hollywood.
 The plan fell through when the Army disbanded the Camel Corps in 1862.
 Greek George was forced to turn the camels into the wild; they roamed the area for at least thirty years afterwards.